 When creating a Teambook account, an Example Team (named after your account's name) is automatically created.
-You may rename it by using the menu on the planner board:
+You may rename it by using the appropriate icon on the Users section:

 Creating new Teams is super easy: you may simply hit the "new team" button, enter its name and confirm: